 Free markets may well be better than state regulation in terms of achieving efficiency and wealth maximization, but if the goal is to create a society where everyone has the same amount of stuff then nobody can realistically look to capitalist markets to achieve that: capitalism produces quite uneven and dispersed results.

 The question must then turn to the interaction between market efficiency and social equality.
 To a large extent the two goals are symbiotic and support each other so that a trade-off between them is not required.
 However, given that efficient markets are indifferent as to wealth distribution, it cannot be assumed that efficiency will usually, or even often, produce distributive equality.

 1. The equality preference

 First, the proposition that the priority is to promote economic equality wherever possible.

 2. The open-ended preference

-Second, the proposition that policy-makers should attempt to strike some kind of balance between conflicting goals, preferring neither efficiency nor equality but making case by case assessments depending on the context.
-This approach is reflected in various manifestations of stakeholder theory, which argue that instead of prioritizing profit maximization the board of directors should set its priorities according to the context, preferring one stakeholder group or another depending on whose interests are most at stake.
+Second, the proposition that the aim is to strike some kind of balance between conflicting goals, preferring neither efficiency nor equality but making case by case assessments depending on the context.

 3. Free markets